nav9/iRest/README.md

 ![Alt text](gallery/iRest_GUI.png?raw=true "The iRest GUI")

 # About iRest
 A program that reminds you to rest your eyes.
+A major feature being that it keeps track of the accumulated strain even if you restart the computer or program or suspend the computer.
-This program is being created after more than a decade of my experience with chronic eye strain and my eventual recovery.
+This program was created after more than a decade of my experience with chronic eye strain (please search the internet for "The Real Cure for Eye Strain") and my eventual recovery.
 There are many break reminder software.
 What sets iRest apart from the others is its ability to keep track of strained time even if the computer is restarted or suspended.
 Additionally, since program activity is logged, it is easier to perform analytics on the log files (with a small margin of error).
 The "i" at the beginning of "iRest" has nothing to do with the Apple company.
-The "i" refers to you, when you use the program.
+The "i" refers to you.

 # To run the program
 First install the required packages: